KaiYan289/RLpapersnote/README.md

 * *Multi-Task Reinforcement Learning: A Hierarchical Bayesian Approach* (ICML 07')

 ## Other RL

+* *OFFLINE REINFORCEMENT LEARNING WITH IMPLICIT Q-LEARNING* (ICLR 22')

+SARSA, but learn the optimal policy by only querying state-action pairs in the dataset.

+The method uses expectile regression, a variant for quantile regression.
+They substitute the MSE error in Bellman residual with the expectile regression.

+One thing worth noting is that the authors use another value function that approximates an expectile only w.r.t. the action distribution which is to avoid "lucky" sample where a large target value is acquired because the agent happens to have transitioned into a good state.

+Comment: can we use this in general settings and substitute mean square error with expectile objective everywhere?

+* *Distributional Reinforcement Learning with Quantile Regression* (AAAI 18')

+See this paper for expectile / quantile regression in RL.

 * *LM-Nav: Robotic Navigation with Large Pre-Trained Models of Language, Vision, and Action* (2022)